bereanarchive/bereanarchive/articles/biology/hiv-evolution.md

 HIV came from SIV (simian immunodeficiency virus) in chimpanzees, which in turn came from SIV in monkeys:

-1. SIV is a <dfn>retrovirus</dfn> that infects monkeys and apes, with different SIV variants infecting each species.
+1. SIV is a ++retrovirus++ that infects monkeys and apes, with different SIV variants infecting each species.
 In some African monkeys SIV is not known to cause any harmful effects.[^sharp-2010:a]
 2. At an unknown time in the past, two different forms of SIV entered Chimpanzees and combined into a new strain[^sharp-2010:b] that was sometimes deadly.[^sharp-2010:c]
 3. Sometime "around the 1920s,"[^sharp-2010] SIV first entered humans, becoming HIV.